 Length (mins): 4:49

-You can access the subscription management tools by logging in to Gorilla, clicking on Settings and selecting My Subscription, as shown below:
+You can access the subscription management tools by logging in to Gorilla, clicking on the top right menu and selecting My Subscription, as shown below:

 For any queries relating to your subscription, we have a new dedicated support channel available - just email firstname.lastname@example.org.